grodansparadis/can4vscp_kelvin_ntc10k/readme.txt

 vscp_class.h - (VSCP root/src/vscp/common)
 vscp_type.h - (VSCP root/src/vscp/common)

 Where "VSCP Root" is the location where you installed the VSCP source tree.
-Go to projectpage for the VSCP project (http://www,vscp,org) and download the sorcetree to get acces to the file.
+Go to project page for the VSCP project (http://www,vscp,org) and download the sourcetree to get access to the file.

 "_reloc" projects are built for use with the bootloader.
 The bootloader occupies space between 0x000 and 0x1ff.